Nnigmat/Bg-Kanji-Changer/README.md

-# Bg-Kanji-Changer
+# Python tool for Studying Japanese

-Python script which change your background image to
+Python script which add Kanji from the dictionary and add it to your background image every 30 minutes